 The Early College Program affords area high school students the opportunity to attend AIC college level courses and earn credit.
 Students interested in this program should consult the appropriate office on their high school campus for permission and registration forms.

-In general, any high school junior or senior in the South Hadley and Springfield School Districts can apply through their guidance office for acceptance to this program.
+In general, any high school junior or senior in the South Hadley, Springfield, and Westfield School Districts can apply through their guidance office for acceptance to this program.

 Yes.
 All coursework taken at AIC will be recorded on an official academic record (transcript) that may be used in evaluation of your college acceptance at AIC or another accredited institution.